beatrizsmesquita/complements-of-machine-learning/README.md

 FINAL GRADE: First Project: 18.1; Second Project: (**TO BE DELIVERED**); Exam: (**TO BE DELIVERED**).
 FINAL MARK: (**TO BE DELIVERED**)

-(The theme for the second project is already defineD: Image Classification on the Fashion MNIST Dataset: https://www.kaggle.com/datasets/zalando-research/fashionmnist. - ON PROGESS)
+(The theme for the second project is already defined: Image Classification on the Fashion MNIST Dataset: https://www.kaggle.com/datasets/zalando-research/fashionmnist. - ON PROGESS)